Do I Need a Professional Photographer for Restaurant Food Photos?

 Many restaurateurs have asked us what quality of photographs they require for their online presence.
 Frankly, it depends on what you need it for and how big your wallet is.
 Professional photographers bring in tremendous knowledge and skills to make your restaurant photographs stunning.
 However, really good photographers can be really expensive.
 Also, professional food photographers invest a lot in equipment and a restaurateur has to pay for it.

 Many food photographers on Instagram shoot with their phones and produce spectacular results (although, there is only a handful).
 Quite a few amateur photographs produce reasonably good photos for Instagram and Facebook.
 You see, food photography or restaurant food photography is not a science but an art.
 You could have the most expensive DSLRs or lighting equipment and, still, not get the perfect results.

-Before I give my perspective, I thought I will show you some pictures that I shot on location (some on the streets in dingy food stalls), without any props and all used whatever lighting was available.
+Before I give my perspective, I thought I will show you some pictures that I shot on at some restaurants without any special lighting or props.

 Your restaurant food photographs is probably as important as the quality of dishes that you serve for your online presence.
 Choose wisely and make sure that every penny or hours that you put in is worth it.